PaulZC/IridiumSBD/documentation/README.md

 - Parameter: **rxBufferSize** - The size of the buffer in bytes.

 Notes:
 - The library calculates retries the operation for up to 300 seconds by default.
-(To change this value, call adjustSendReceiveTimeout.)
+(To change this value, call **adjustSendReceiveTimeout**.)
 - The maximum size of a transmitted packet (including header and checksum) is 340 bytes.
 - The maximum size of a received packet is 270 bytes.
-- If there are any messages in the RX queue, the first of these is discarded when this function is called.
-- If provided, the user’s ISBDCallback function is repeatedly called during this operation.
+- If provided, the user's **ISBDCallback** function is repeatedly called during this operation.
 - The library returns the size of the buffer actually received into rxBufferSize.
 This value should always be set to the actual buffer size before calling sendReceiveSBDText.

 ```
 int sendReceiveSBDBinary(const uint8_t *txData, size_t txDataSize, uint8_t *rxBuffer, size_t &rxBufferSize)